 Avoid Security and Compliance Risks

 Data breaches are becoming more costly.
-2021 had the highest average cost in 17 years at $2.24 million.
+In 2022, IBM reported the average cost in the United States alone was $9.54 million.
 Therefore, it has been a major and justified concern for many companies.

 Application portfolio management mitigates these risks by providing 100% visibility into your entire SaaS portfolio.
 Knowing what you have allows you to catalog and document all important security factors including what data is going into each application, who has access, and when was the last audit.